Basic Approach

 ③External evaluation

-※We will set appropriate evaluation indicators depending on the status of material issues and materiality at our company.
+- ※We will set appropriate evaluation indicators depending on the status of materiality (key issues) at our company.

 Audit System